8ta4/blog/drafts/The Elusive "A" vs. "The": Need a Tool for Mastering Articles Based on Spoken Frequency.md

     - Basic, commonly understood verbs and nouns that get the point across.

-  - Answer: The correct form of the noun and article to be filled in.
+  - Answer: The correct article and noun form to be filled in.

   - Explanation: